 PSG was expected to win the Champions League with a star-studded squad, but ultimately failed at crucial moments.
 Part of the reason came from the inability of the midfield and defense to cover and protect the forward line while simultaneously deploying the ball effectively.
 Individual moments of brilliance could not make up for the collective shortcomings.

-Similarly, Inter Miami, despite their stellar roster, have struggled to maintain an organized playing system.
-Coach Mascherano has tried to rotate his squad and introduce players like Yannick Bright, a typical holding midfielder, but has not been able to completely solve the problem.
+Similarly, Inter Miami, despite having a star-studded squad, still has difficulty maintaining an organized playing system.
+Coach Mascherano, despite his efforts to rotate the squad and bring in players like Yannick Bright – a typical holding midfielder – has not been able to completely solve the problem.

 Root cause

 Inter Miami’s biggest weakness right now is the disconnect between the lines.
-The defense is often put in a difficult position because the midfield lacks coordination and support to prevent quick counterattacks.
-Despite the additions of Maxi Falcón and Gonzalo Luján to increase the speed and physicality of the defense, the connection in play has not improved significantly.
+The defense is often put in a difficult position because of the limited coordination between the midfield, lacking support to prevent quick counter-attacks.
+Despite the additions like Maxi Falcón and Gonzalo Luján to increase the speed and physicality of the defense, the connection in the play has not improved significantly.

 In addition, Busquets' aging at 36 years old makes the midfield lack the necessary endurance to compete and constantly pursue.
 This increases pressure on the defense and reduces Inter Miami's ability to control the match.